flotiq/flotiq-docs/docs/API/workflow/content-publishing-workflow.md

 }
 ```
 ### Intenal fields workflowPublishedAt and workflowPublicVersion
-Every content object have `workflowPublishedAt` and `workflowPublicVersion`, field under the `internal` section.
-These fields contains informations (`updatedAt` and `latestVersion`) about, last content-object version in `public` state.
+Every content object has `workflowPublishedAt` and `workflowPublicVersion` fields under the `internal` section.
+These fields contain information (such as `updatedAt` and `latestVersion`) about the last content object version in the public state.

 !!! note
-    If there is non content-object version in `public` state, its `workflowPublishedAt` and `workflowPublicVersion` fields be set to `null`
+    If there are no content object versions in the `public` state, the `workflowPublishedAt` field will be set to `-1`, and the `workflowPublicVersion` field will be set to an empty string (`""`).

 !!! note
-    If the object itself is latest `public` version, its `workflowPublishedAt` and `workflowPublicVersion` fields will point on the current object version `updatedAt` and `latestVersion` fields.
-See example below.
+    If the object itself is the latest `public` version, its `workflowPublishedAt` and `workflowPublicVersion` fields will point to the current object version's `updatedAt` and `latestVersion` fields.
+See the example below.
 ```
 {
     "id": "snipcart-584874",